limonaluna/rag-time/Journey 1 - RAG and Knowledge Retrieval Fundamentals/sample/solutions.md

 ## :question: Task 4: Is there a limit on how much can be expensed with PerksPlus?
+Find out whether there is a limit how much can be expensed with the PerksPlus program.

 <details>
   <summary>:white_check_mark: See Code!</summary>

     user_question = "Is there a limit on how much can be expensed with PerksPlus?" result = get_answer_from_question(user_question)
     print(result)